george-hawkins/mini-quad-2023/README.md

 Unfortunately they've no option for diopter insets but Joshua Bardwell points out you may be in luck if you're short sighted - try removing the lens they have to make the screens feel closer.
 He also runs them at 700mW - he says many goggles start performing poorly if you set them to their max - 1W in this case.

-Painless360 has a setup video for googles and recevier (including wiring to FC).
-Basic points:
+Painless360 has a setup video for googles and recevier (including wiring to FC) <https://www.youtube.com/watch?v=ATLZLxGSSJg> - basic points:

 * Update firmware on both.
 * Binding can take between 1 and 5 minutes.